Dog Vitamin Deficiencies: Signs, Symptoms, and Food-Based Fixes

 If your dog's coat is dull, dry, or brittle, or if they are constantly scratching at flaky skin, don't just reach for a specialized shampoo.
 Look at their diet.
 Biotin, Riboflavin (B2), and Vitamin A are the "beauty" nutrients.

-7. The Vitamin C Myth
+7. Vitamin C: Debunking the Myth

 You might hear advice (especially in large breed circles) to give puppies Vitamin C to prevent hip dysplasia.
-The truth?
-The research just doesn't support it.
-In fact, excess Vitamin C can cause calcium deposits and bone issues.[5][8]

 Dogs naturally produce their own Vitamin C in their liver.
 Unless a vet specifically prescribes it for a specific condition, you can skip the C supplements and focus on a balanced diet with proper calcium ratios instead.